 If you are connected to the digital world, you might have heard about the term “Influencer.”
-So, what are influencers actually?
+So, who are influencers actually?

 Influencers are individuals in an industry or niche who have the art to sway the audience.
 They have insight and knowledge about a specific subject.
 Based on this knowledge, they can change the purchasing intent of others.

 An influencer has a good following in a specific niche with which they actively engage people.
 Influencers are not just efficient marketing tools but assets of social relationships with which brands can collaborate to achieve their marketing objectives.
 However, what separates an ideal influencer from an average one is their creation of content.
 Great influencers can provide innovative images, videos, and captions that attract the attention of the audience to the brand.